Lawyer Shark Enters The Brisbane Pool

 “We’re proving a service for things that have never happened before in Queensland.”

 Potts is a former lawyer for Christopher Skase, FIA and HIH directors.
-With this background, he said, he is well places to defend Queenslanders accused of white-collar crimes.
+With this background, he said, he is well placed to defend Queenslanders accused of white-collar crimes.

 “There have been a few ponzi schemes based in Queensland in which people have lost a lot of money.